 Platforms: Windows, Linux, Mac

-While not as extensively favored as customary exterior parks, indoor amusement parks can be equally entertaining and exhilarating to explore, especially when you are the individual assembling them.
+While not as extensively favored as customary exterior parks, indoor amusement parks can be equally enjoyable and exhilarating to explore, especially when you are the individual assembling them.

-Indoorlands is a distinctive entry in the niche theme park sim genre that has managed to catch our attention during its Steam Early Access period.
+Indoorlands is a unique entry in the niche theme park sim genre that has managed to catch our interest during its Steam Early Access period.

 You’re able to build and customize a wide selection of attractions using various themes with the option to mix and match or zero in on a specific aesthetic for your park.